 “Never have workers had a greater need for the protection of strong trade unions and a powerful, united federation to defend jobs and living standards … yet never since the days of apartheid has the union movement been weaker and more fragmented.

 “A staggering 76% of formal workers remain unorganised.
 Many of these workers are in the most vulnerable sectors in greatest need of a strong trade union, those employed by labour brokers, part-time and casual workers who have no permanent employer or workplace.
 In addition, millions of informal workers are unprotected and are subject to harassment, evictions and confiscations.”

 The new federation is an essential response to these workers.
 Such an ambitious project was never going to be simple or quick.
 It is “a complex and long-term process”, as Harvey quotes Zwelinzima Vavi saying.

-The success of the summit and May Day are proof of the great strides already made, which Harvey ignores, focusing only on the length of the process.
+The success of the summit and May Day are proof of the great strides already made, which Harvey ignores, focusing only on the length of

 It is long mainly because the unions involved insist that the new federation must be fully democratic and worker controlled from the outset, which means that, before a founding congress can be held, the shop-floor membership must thoroughly discuss and agree to its principles, constitution and political orientation.
 This process is underway.